Skip to main content

 By David Doochin

-The article teaches essential Spanish body vocabulary across two groups: parts of the face (ojo, nariz, boca, oreja, etc.) and the wider body (cabeza, brazo, pierna, mano, pie, espalda, pecho, etc.).
+• The article teaches key words of Spanish body vocabulary across two groups: parts of the face (ojo, nariz, boca, oreja, etc.) and the wider body (cabeza, brazo, pierna, mano, pie, espalda, pecho, etc.).

-It highlights a key grammar tip: Spanish often uses definite articles with body parts instead of possessives (Me duele la cabeza; Él cerró los ojos), adding possessives only when clarity is needed.
+• It highlights a key grammar tip: Spanish often uses definite articles with body parts instead of possessives (Me duele la cabeza; Él cerró los ojos), unless clarity is needed.

-The list includes useful nuances, helping avoid common mix-ups while building functional, real-world vocabulary.
+• The list includes useful nuances that help avoid common mix-ups while building functional, real-world vocabulary.

 You might see your body as a temple, an earthly vessel for the soul, or (in the words of John Mayer) a wonderland.
 However you view it, your body is your most precious possession, and we’ve all got one — and only one.
-If you’re learning to speak a foreign language like Spanish, it only makes sense that you’d want to find ways to talk about the parts of the body in Spanish, as the body is universal subject matter for speakers of all languages.
+When you learn Spanish, it only makes sense that you’d need to know how to talk about body parts in Spanish, as the body is universal subject matter for speakers of all languages.

-If you’ve always been curious about el cuerpo, keep reading to learn how to name the parts of the body in Spanish.
-(If you’re looking for some slangier terms for more risqué body parts, though, you’ll need to look elsewhere.)
+Keep reading to learn how to name the human body parts in Spanish.
+(If you’re looking for some colloquial terms for more risqué body parts, though, you’ll need to look elsewhere.)

 How to Learn Spanish Fast with the Babbel App